Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Client Options: Convenience vs. Tree Shaking

-Tevm offers two main approaches for using its functionality:
+Tevm offers two main approaches:

 import { createMemoryClient, http } from 'tevm'